microsoft/vscode-simple-jupyter-notebook/README.md

     }
   }
 ```
-First we detect the `setBreakpoint` request where store the cell's contents in the temporary file.
+First we detect the `setBreakpoint` request and then we store the cell's contents in the temporary file.
-And then we use `visitSources` for the mapping.
+After this we use `visitSources` to perform the "cell to path" mapping.